Dolphin-Design/Panther/README.md

 - an AXI RAM model (instr_slave_L2) connected to Panther’s master instruction interface if the Shared Instruction Cache has its own refill interface.
 - panther_acceptance_test that instantiates an AXI environment (axi_data_slave_env) that is used to generate transactions on AXI slave data interface and to check the responses

-Additionally to the test-bench, there are 3 tests that can be run on this test-bench:
+Additionally to the test-bench, there are 3 tests that can be run on it:
 - panther_matmul_32b_float_test
 - panther_matmul_32b_int_test
 - panther_coremark_test